JeffersonLab/CJ-database/README.md

 __Reference__: appendix A in [arXiv:2309.16851](https://arxiv.org/abs/2309.16851).
 See also [note][note] for reduced cross section and F2 calculation.

-## Neutron F2
+## Neutron F2 extraction
-Combined sets of cross-normalized F2p and F2d world data are used to extract __neutron F2__ with CJ15 analysis (see [arXiv:2309.16851](https://arxiv.org/abs/2309.16851)).
-F2n/F2p are extracted from d/p and n/d data in the same fashion.
-Each file gives F2 in rebinned and original Q2.

-No preview available.
-Please click the link below then the __View raw__ button to download.
+Results of the data-driven extraction of the __neutron F2__ and __neutron-to-proton F2n/F2p ratio__ within the CJ15 framework (see [arXiv:2309.16851](https://arxiv.org/abs/2309.16851) for details).
+The data is presented in Excel file, both in the original kineamtics, as well as rebinned in Q^2 as in the paper's figures.
+Data from all experiemnts are combined in a single file.

 * [extracted F2 n](data/dataframe/rebin_n.xlsx)
 * [extracted F2 n/p](data/dataframe/f2np_all.xlsx)

+The neutron extraction necessitated of a careful cross-normalization of the world proton aand Deuterron structure functions.
+Here we provide Excel tables with the cross-normalized F2p and F2D structure functions, both in the original experimental kinematics, and rebinned in Q^2.

 * [combined F2 p](data/dataframe/rebin_p.xlsx)
 * [combined F2 d](data/dataframe/rebin_d.xlsx)

-## Experimental Data table
+Note that GitHub does not provide a preview of Excel files.
+Please click the link above, and then the __View raw__ button to download.

+## World DIS data tables
 Each set is provided in both plain text (deprecated) and xlsx/csv format (under data/dataframe).
 Filenames and dataset ID (100xx) in database are listed on the table below.
 Click on the names for details.
 Data format is explained on the [wikipage](https://github.com/JeffersonLab/CJ-database/wiki).

 **Notes**